Article Contents:

 Handrail attachment:

 First method — using dowels from below.
 Install an M6 dowel in each top end of the baluster, protruding 25–30 mm.
 In the bottom plane of the handrail, rout a groove or drill blind holes for these dowels.
-Apply glue to the baluster ends and fit the handrail from above.
+Apply glue to the ends of the balusters and fit the handrail from above.
 Apply even pressure along the entire length and check for straightness.

 Second method — using screws from below.
 In the handrail, at the location of each baluster, drill a pilot hole from below at a 15–20° angle to the vertical.
 Drive a 4.5×70 mm screw through the bottom plane of the handrail into the body of the baluster.
 Countersink the head by 3–5 mm and cover with a wooden plug.